The Patient is in apps are integrated with Siri on both the iPhone and Apple Watch to provide a voice interface for messaging.

 And then the doctor may respond to the assignment using the phrases: “Hey Siri, send a Patient message…” as seen in these Apple Watch screen shot:

 and on the iPhone as seen in this screen shot we see the natural language processing (NLP) engine of the Patient is in fixing homophones (“Exam Room 2″ was transcribed by Siri as “exam room to” ) and other linguistic and transcription impediments to understand the doctor’s intent:

 To ensure the best experience, the internal NLP engine used in the Patient is in apps has been optimized for Siri in a medical environment.

-The following are some sample phrases which the doctor may use with Siri on both the iPhone and Apple Watch:
+The following are some sample phrases which the doctor may use with Siri on both the iPhone, Apple Watch, and HomePod:

-Exclusive to the iPhone, the doctor may ask Siri the following:
+Exclusive to the iPhone and HomePod, the doctor may ask Siri the following: